RobGeada/graph2net/README.md

 A connection between two nodes.
 An edge receives input from its origin node, transforms it via an operation, and sends this transformed output to its target node.

 ## Graph Nodes
-A node receieve tensors from its incoming edges,  joins these tensors via elementwise-summation, and then passes these sums along their outgoing edges.
+A node receieve tensors from its incoming edges,  joins these tensors via element-wise summation, and then passes these sums along their outgoing edges.

 ## Graph Cells
 A graph of nodes and edges, defined by a cell matrix.